Anthony Rush

-Anthony Rush (born September 1, 1996) is an American former professional football nose tackle who played in the National Football League (NFL).
-After playing college football for UAB, he was signed by the Philadelphia Eagles as an undrafted free agent in 2019.
+Anthony Rush (born September 1, 1996) is an American former professional football player who was a nose tackle in the National Football League (NFL).
+After playing college football for the UAB Blazers, he was signed by the Philadelphia Eagles as an undrafted free agent in 2019.
 He was also a member of the Oakland Raiders, Seattle Seahawks, Chicago Bears, Green Bay Packers, Tennessee Titans, Atlanta Falcons, and Dallas Cowboys.

 Early life

 Rush is a native of Raleigh, North Carolina.
 He attended Cary High School.
 He played both defense and offense for his high school team, earning first-team All Southwest Wake Athletic Conference honors as a junior.

 College career

 Because of problems with academics coming out of high school Rush spent his first two years of college at Northeast Mississippi Community College where he recorded 73 tackles and 4 sacks.
-In his two years at UAB, Rush recorded 77 tackles (20 for loss), 2 sacks and a interception returned for a touchdown.
+In his two years at the University of Alabama at Birmingham, Rush recorded 77 tackles (20 for loss), 2 sacks and an interception returned for a touchdown.